Paris: Embracing Life and Art

-Oscar Wilde, a great writer, is also remembered for his daring-at-the-time homosexual lifestyle.
-He's mourned by "outcast men" as the inscription reads and, it seems, by wearers of heavy lipstick.
+Oscar Wilde, the great writer, is also remembered for his daring-at-the-time "homosexual lifestyle."
+He's mourned by "outcast men," as the inscription reads, and, it seems, by wearers of heavy lipstick.

 The famous Parisian singer, Edith Piaf, also attracts fans.
 Raised in her grandmother's bordello, as a waif-like teenager she sang in the streets for spare change.

-Nicknamed "The Little Sparrow", she became the toast of pre-WWII Paris.
-She lifted French spirits during the German occupation, and then captured the joy of postwar Paris.
+Nicknamed "The Little Sparrow," she became the toast of pre-WWII Paris, lifted French spirits during the German occupation, and then captured the joy of postwar Paris.
 While she certainly had her challenges, Edith Piaf embraced life and sang about having no regrets.

 Paris was to be Jim Morrison's chance to get healthy and get serious as a writer.
-But he died in his bathtub at age 27, likely from an overdose.
+But he died in a bathtub at age 27, probably from an overdose.

-For a more lively way to enjoy Paris and cap an exciting day, Steve and I have hired a car and driver for a blitz of the city's best nighttime views.
+For a more lively way to enjoy Paris and cap an exciting day, Steve and I have hired a car and a driver for a blitz of the city's best nighttime views.
 And this isn't just any car and driver.
-This company employs a fleet of historic Deux Chaveau cars and they're driven by local students.
+This company employs a fleet of historic Deux Chevaux cars, and they're driven by local students.

-Driver: Different districts are like a snail, going around the island, the city.
+Driver: Different districts are like a snail, going around the Island de la Cité.

 The French raise floodlighting to an art form.
 And with a city as beautiful as Paris, it's no wonder.
-Les Invalides with its gilded dome marking Napoleon's tomb is magnifique.
+Les Invalides, with its golden dome marking Napoleon's tomb, is magnifique.
 The naughty blades of the Moulin Rouge keep turning as red lights tempt lost souls in Pigalle.
 Just to be out and about at this hour, the energy of the city is palpable.
-Notre Dame is particularly stately after dark.
+Notre-Dame is particularly stately after dark.
 Sightseeing boats enliven the river and its sparkling bridges.
-The Pyramid at the Louvre glows from within.
+The pyramid at the Louvre glows from within.
 And the Eiffel Tower provides a fitting finale for this victory lap through the City of Light.